sausheong/polyglot/README.md

     foreman start

+If you want to run this in the background without being cut off when you log out:

+    nohup foreman start &

 **Foreman is used for development and testing purposes only**.
-If you want to run this in production, use Foreman to export out the configuration files in Upstart or launchd etc. If you want to run this in the background without being cut off when you log out:
+If you want to run this in production, use Foreman to export out the configuration files in Upstart or launchd etc. Foreman should not be used in production.

-    nohup foreman start &

 ## Writing responders